 - If you are remodeling your kitchen and including new cabinets, please have all cabinets set and level.

 - If you are not using one of our stainless steel under mount sinks please have your sink on site when we come to install your counter top so that we may attach it to the granite.

 - Please have your faucet on site so that we may drill holes for it on installation day.

-- Please have everything cleared out of the cabinet where the sink will be installed and the top row of drawers removed.
+- Kindly have everything cleared out of the cabinet where the sink will be installed and the top row of drawers removed.

-- Please make sure someone in your household is going to be home while the install is being completed in case any questions arise.
+- Please make sure someone in your household is home while the we complete the install in case any questions arise.